0ceanSlim/grain/readme.md

 Grain will automatically create the configurations and relay metadata files necessary if they do not already exist when you first run the program.

 They are created in the root directory of Grain.
-You can change configurations and relay_metadata here.
-The relay must be restarted for new configurations to take effect.
+You can change configurations and relay_metadata here and the server will automatically restart and use the new configurations.
+The relay must be restarted manually for new blacklist configurations to take effect.

 ## Development